frangio68/MINOA_Research_Challenge/README.md

-MINOA has received funding from the Europeans Union's EU Framework Programme for Research and Innovation Horizon 2020 under the Marie Sklodowska-Curie Actions Grant Agreement No 764759.
+MINOA has received funding from the Europeans Union's EU Framework Programme for Research and Innovation Horizon 2020 under the Marie Sk&#322;odowska-Curie Actions Grant Agreement No 764759.